Robbins Geller Scores Class Certification for Investors in Goldman Sachs Securities Case

 The securities class action alleges that Goldman Sachs made false statements to investors about its conduct in connection with certain mortgage-backed securities transactions, including betting against the very same securities it was selling to its clients.
 The allegations in the complaint relate to several high-profile transactions, including the infamous Abacus transaction that resulted in Goldman Sachs paying $550 million in fines to the U.S. Securities and Exchange Commission.

-“This is a tremendous result for investors and was the result of a lot of hard work by our team of lawyers at Robbins Geller — Jonah H. Goldstein, Robert R. Henssler, Jr., Eric I. Niehaus, Brian E. Cochran and Alexi Pfeffer-Gillett.
+“This is a tremendous result for investors and was the result of a lot of hard work by our team of lawyers at Robbins Geller — Jonah H. Goldstein, Robert R. Henssler, Jr., Eric I. Niehaus, and Brian E. Cochran.
 We look forward to getting this case ready for trial,” said Spencer A. Burkholz, one of the lead attorneys on the case.

 In re Goldman Sachs Grp., Inc. Sec.
 Litig., No. 1:10-cv-03461, Opinion & Order (S.D.N.Y.
 Aug.
 14, 2018).

 - November 3, 2023